amethon/www/_reflections/journal2.md

 Chief Engineer Gerard acted swiftly to assess the damage and devise a plan for repair.
 He and the deck crew set to work gathering the necessary materials and making the necessary repairs, and despite the challenging conditions, they were able to fix the broken railing and ensure the safety of both the ship and its crew.

 Despite the difficult weather, we were all driven by a sense of purpose and determination, knowing that this was a rare opportunity to delve into the secrets of the deep sea and make a lasting contribution to the field of oceanography.
 As the day came to a close and we retired to our quarters, I could not help but feel excitement and anticipation for the adventures that lay ahead.
-With the support and expertise of the crew, I am confident that we will continue to make great discoveries and accomplish much in the days to come.
+Through the collective efforts and knowledge of the crew, I am assured that we shall persevere in making remarkable discoveries and achieving much in the days ahead.

 Until next time,